33 injured in celebratory firing in Peshawar, Mardan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: Over 25 people sustained injuries in aerial firing in Peshawar and other 8 in Mardan after Pakistan won the final of the Champions Trophy against India on Sunday.
+PESHAWAR: Over 25 people sustained injuries in aerial firing in Peshawar and eight others in Mardan after Pakistan won the final of the Champions Trophy against India on Sunday.

 Comments